 “When graduates come out of the program, they have the skillsets that I actually need… It makes my job very easy.”

 Also on set was MTSU alumna and Dugger’s wife, Leslie Matthews Dugger.
 She works as McEntire’s brand manager and full-time employee.

 “It’s pretty cool” to be back on campus, she said.
 “MTSU is churning out some good folks….
 Reba’s at the top of her field, so it’s cool to see young people learning from those who have been around a little bit.”

 In her experience, “MTSU seems to be getting to be more of a part of our (entertainment industry) world.
 They’re churning out so many majors and backgrounds and industries.”

-Tony Reyes, a freelance steady camera owner and operator and another MTSU alumnus, said, “Being in school and being at MTSU gave me the time to grow up and mature a little bit and also find more of what I wanted to do in production as opposed to just jumping in and being locked into a position for a very long time.”
+Tony Reyes, a freelance Steadicam operator and another MTSU alumnus, said, “Being in school and being at MTSU gave me the time to grow up and mature a little bit and also find more of what I wanted to do in production, as opposed to just jumping in and being locked into a position for a very long time.”

-He’s been very successful since his graduation in 2007, working for the Tennessee Titans and other big-name musicians.
+He’s been very successful since his graduation in 2007, working for the Tennessee Titans and more big-name musicians.

 Student workers on set voiced these advantages, too.

 “Everything that I’ve learned throughout these past four years have all been MTSU,” said Litzenberger.
 “I really credit the university for everything that I’ve achieved….
 Not only did I get an education, but I met all the people who will help me further that education and also help me put it to use.”